dalvizu/sr-devops-fuji/README.md

 gradle test
 ```

+It's sufficient to just write a test which does the crawling.

-This assignment should take about three hours and we typically give you a weekend
+This assignment should take about three to eight hours and we typically give you a weekend
-to complete.
+to complete it.
 This is meant to be a place where you can show your problem
 solving and software engineering talent, so place your best foot forward.
+You will
+be assessed on code and design quality, as well as correctness of your solution.

 If you have any questions, feel free to ask through your Ping contact.